Interstate 74

 Interstate 74 (I-74) is an Interstate Highway in the Midwestern and Southeastern United States.
 Its western end is at an interchange with I-80 in Davenport, Iowa; the eastern end of its Midwest segment is at an interchange with I-75 in Cincinnati, Ohio.
 The major cities that I-74 connects to include Davenport, Iowa; Peoria, Bloomington, and Champaign, Illinois; Indianapolis, Indiana; and Cincinnati, Ohio.
-I-74 also exists as several disconnected sections of highways in North Carolina.
+I-74 also exists as three disconnected sections of highways in North Carolina.